douglasgreen/news/2025/03/06/en.md

 ## Science & Nature

+## Athena's Uncertain Moon Landing: A New Chapter in Space Exploration

+A private spacecraft named Athena, built by Intuitive Machines, has successfully reached the moon's surface, but its exact status remains unclear.
+The lander, which aimed to touch down near the lunar south pole, is communicating with Earth and generating power, yet it may not be upright.
+This mission is significant as it marks the second U.S. private company to land on the moon this week, following Firefly Aerospace's successful landing.
+Athena's mission includes searching for water and testing new technologies, such as a rover and a drill designed to explore lunar soil.
+Despite the uncertainty, the mission represents a step forward in private space exploration and the potential for future human presence on the moon.

 ## The Molecular Dance: Nature's Nonrepeating Patterns

 In a fascinating twist of science, chemists have discovered a molecule that naturally forms nonrepeating patterns, echoing the mathematical marvel of the einstein tile.
 This molecule, when placed on a silver surface, arranges itself into unique triangular spirals that never repeat, much like the elusive einstein tile that can cover a plane without a repeating pattern.
 The secret lies in the molecule's ability to switch between mirror-image shapes and form weak bonds, allowing it to explore countless configurations.
 This discovery not only bridges the gap between chemistry and mathematics but also hints at new materials with extraordinary properties, as these nonrepeating patterns could lead to novel physical behaviors.
 This molecular dance showcases nature's ability to solve complex puzzles, offering a glimpse into the intricate beauty of the world at the molecular level.

+### A Hidden Treasure in Our Cells: New Immune System Discovery Offers Hope for Antibiotics

+Scientists have made an exciting discovery about the immune system that could lead to the development of new antibiotics.
+Researchers found that a part of the body known for recycling proteins, called the proteasome, has a hidden ability to produce chemicals that can kill bacteria.
+This discovery changes how we understand our body's defense against infections and offers a new way to find antibiotics to fight superbugs that resist current drugs.
+The proteasome, present in every cell, usually breaks down old proteins, but when it detects bacteria, it transforms these proteins into weapons that can destroy the bacteria.
+This breakthrough, discovered by a team in Israel, has been tested in labs and on mice, showing promising results similar to existing antibiotics.
+While more testing is needed, this finding provides hope for tackling the growing problem of drug-resistant infections.

+### Discovery of Earth's Oldest Impact Crater in Western Australia

+In the remote Pilbara region of Western Australia, scientists have discovered what is believed to be the world's oldest-known impact crater, dating back 3.47 billion years.
+This ancient crater, named the North Pole Crater, was likely formed by a massive meteorite impact that left a significant mark on Earth's early history.
+The crater, originally about 100 kilometers wide, now features a central raised area known as the North Pole Dome.
+This discovery provides a unique glimpse into the early conditions of our planet and may offer clues about the origins of life.
+The presence of shatter cones, which are unique geological formations created by high-pressure impacts, confirms the site's status as an impact crater.
+This finding opens new avenues for studying Earth's geological past and understanding the role of meteorite impacts in shaping the planet's surface and possibly influencing the emergence of life.

 ## Technology